 Bitcoin technology primer

 It can take many years to understand bitcoin in every detail, but luckily you don’t need to know everything to design great products.
-Let’s take a look at the most important ideas and technologies behind Bitcoin by answering some basic questions.
+Let’s look at the most important ideas and technologies behind Bitcoin by answering some basic questions.

 Is it Bitcoin or bitcoin? #